Happy Friday and welcome back to our Friday Roundup! Here are this week’s stories in fulfillment, retail and eCommerce.

 Fulfillment: The Renaissance of RFID Among Retailers: A ChainLink Research Study – RFID Journal

 RFID is becoming one of the more popular technology innovations in retail for its ability to provide on-demand information and improved product inventory accuracy.
 These improvements help retailers support omnichannel strategies while increasing fulfillment visibility.
-Author Randy Dunn also mentions that the technology and reliability has improved immensely while costs keep dropping.
+Author Randy Dunn also mentions that the technology and reliability have improved immensely while costs keep dropping.

 Retail: Williams-Sonoma Focuses $220M CapEx Supply Chain, Global Expansion – RIS News

 Williams-Sonoma is using between $200-$220 million of its CapEx investments to support supply chain and omnichannel initiatives.
 By regionalizing its domestic supply chain, Williams-Sonoma plans to provide more fulfillment and personalization capabilities, which will allow greater flexibility when consumers shop online.
 “We invest in technology to support our multi-channel business,” Williams-Sonoma President and CEO Laura Alber said.
-“Our technology investments are fundamental to support our topline momentum and create shareholder value for the long-term.”
+“Our technology investments are fundamental to support our top line momentum and create shareholder value for the long-term.”